lliwacherif/ORCHA-Orion/DOCUMENT_VERIFICATION_PROCESS.md

 ---

 ## Summary
 By combining OCR, structured validation, and LLM reasoning, ORCHA evaluates uploaded documents for authenticity and consistency.
-Each stageâ€”from ingestion to responseâ€”ensures that users receive clear guidance about whether their files are legitimate and what issues (if any) were detected.
+Each stage—from ingestion to response—ensures that users receive clear guidance about whether their files are legitimate and what issues (if any) were detected.